Stock events for Pfizer Inc. (PFE)

 PFE’s Geographic footprint

-Pfizer Inc. has a significant global presence, operating in approximately 200 countries and territories, categorized into the United States, Developed Markets, and Emerging Markets.
-The company maintains 37 manufacturing sites worldwide, including 11 in the U.S. and major international facilities in countries such as Belgium, Germany, India, Ireland, Italy, Japan, Singapore, and France.
+Pfizer Inc. has a significant global presence, operating in the United States, Developed Markets, and Emerging Markets.
+The company distributes its products through wholesalers, retailers, and government agencies.
+Pfizer maintains manufacturing units in numerous countries worldwide, including Belgium, Germany, India, Ireland, Italy, Japan, Singapore, and the United States.

 PFE Corporate Image Assessment